Discover intellectual property

 A trademark identifies your business, goods and services and distinguishes them from those of competitors.

-It can be one or many words, numbers, sounds or designs, or any combination of these.
+It can be one or many words, designs, tastes, textures, moving images, mode of packaging, holograms, sounds, scents, three-dimensional shapes, colours, or any combination of these.

 A registered trademark gives you the exclusive right to use the trademark in association with your products and services in Canada for up to 10 years from the registration date.